kirbyjp/SVET/theory/theory.md

 A node collapses into the incoherent energy channel (H) when the pattern-specific update demand ($S_p$) relative to the local budget ($B$) exceeds the network's yield constant ($\kappa_{\text{yield}}$) scaled by the pattern's stability:
 $$\frac{S_p}{B} \ge \kappa_{\text{yield}} \Gamma_p$$

+#### 2.6.2 Coherence-Strain and Coherence-Shedding
+When a pattern moves through regions of high utilization, its degradation proceeds through two discrete stages:
+*   **Coherence-Strain ($S$):** The accumulation of coherent update demand on the local node network.
+As the incoming load ($S$) increases relative to the available budget ($B$), the local resolution latency increases.
+*   **Coherence-Shedding ($\Delta H$):** When the local processing capacity is exceeded, the pattern undergoes a shedding event.
+Unresolvable exactions are rejected and fall out of the coherent ledger, collapsing into incoherent excitations ($\Delta H$), observed macroscopically as heat.

+#### 2.6.3 Physical Nature and Manifestations of H
+In SVET, **H** denotes *incoherent energy* — energy that has left the coherent propagation channel and no longer carries directional phase information.
+Heat is one possible macroscopic manifestation of H, but H is a node network-level category that can produce multiple physical outcomes depending on the local material and boundary physics.

+Formally, a coherence $\to$ incoherence transition occurs when the local load and cadence demand exceed adjacency’s capacity to maintain phase alignment:
+$$\text{If}\quad \text{Strain} \; \lor \; \text{CaBS demand} \;>\; \text{Adjacency coherence capacity} \quad\Rightarrow\quad \text{Coherent}\;\to\;\text{Incoherent (H)}$$

+Macroscopic manifestations of H include:
+*   **Thermal phonons (heating)** — incoherent energy couples to lattice vibrations.
+*   **Photochemistry / UV curing** — incoherent energy drives chemical bond rearrangements.
+*   **Fluorescence / radiative decay** — incoherent excitations re‑emit photons at shifted energies.
+*   **Photoelectric emission** — incoherent energy ejects electrons from material.
+*   **Structural failure (plastic deformation, fracture)** — coherent stress patterns collapse into incoherent modes that manifest as mechanical damage.
+*   **Other sinks** — any process that accepts incoherent energy (e.g., metastable trapping, nonradiative decay).

+#### 2.6.4 Analytical Advantages & Experimental Integration
+*   **Unified mechanism:** Optical decoherence, heating, chemical reactions, and mechanical failure are all instances of the same node network event: loss of coherence.
+*   **Predictive accounting:** The CaBS ledger predicts how much energy remains coherent vs. how much becomes H; the material properties determine the final sink.
+*   **Falsifiable signatures:** The partitioning ratio (coherent : incoherent) at interfaces and under pump conditions yields measurable predictions (e.g., reflected fraction, fluorescence yield, temperature rise).
+*   **Simulation Tracking:** Track coherent flux and H accumulation separately in simulations.
+Report H as an energy flux into the incoherent channel, then map H to specific observables using material response models (phonon coupling constants, reaction cross sections, etc.).

 **H-Density and Entropy:**
 Incoherent energy is modeled as a local density field $\rho_H$.
 Thermodynamic entropy ($S_{\text{cg}}$) emerges as the coarse-grained statistical summary of this accumulated "accounting debris":
 $$\rho_H(x,t) \equiv \frac{\Delta E_{\text{incoh}}(x,t)}{\Delta V}$$